 10% from Alaska → 90% from D.C. = 100% total for roads, bridges, jobs

 Failure to meet federal match dollar requirements translates to an estimated loss of more than half-a-billion dollars that could be used to build our state.
-We cannot afford to miss out on these federal funds.
+Alaska cannot afford to miss out on these federal funds.

 Why Meeting the Match Moves Us All Forward